Private preview · v0.1.0

 Arm the gesture

-Hold the configured modifier combo or trigger the hotkey without interrupting your current window flow.
+Use the configured trigger without leaving the current window flow.

 02